-Miss Appleton and Mrs Davey are the Year 6 teachers.
-Mrs Birkett is the Teaching Assistant and Mrs Clarke is a key worker.
+Miss Appleton and Mrs Davey are the Year 6 teachers and Mrs Birkett is the teaching assistant.
+Mrs James and Mr Middleton are our key workers.

-Our pupils learn about nine exciting and challenging topics during this school year.
+Our pupils learn about nine exciting and challenging topics during this school year linked to science, history or geography.
+These can be viewed on the Topic Overview sheet.
 To maximise the opportunity that is provided to all our pupils, we offer ‘real-life’ experiences outside of school in the context of school visits.
 We feel this enhances children’s learning as well as helping to develop important social skills.
-One of these visits is a visit to the Safety Carousel.

 At Westlea Primary School, we feel it is invaluable for pupils to have the opportunity to experience a residential visit.
-Late in the Summer term, Year 6 pupils visit Kingswood.
-This offers a fabulous experience as well as considerably improving team building skills, social skills and independence.
+Late in the Summer term, Year 6 pupils visit Kingswood for 3 days.
+This offers a fabulous outdoor activity adventure experience as well as considerably improving team building skills, social skills and independence.

 Whilst in Year 6, pupils prepare themselves academically and emotionally for their SATs.
 This is a very challenging and stressful experience for all children although with the support and guidance of the school, pupils will always feel fully prepared.
 Our priority is to ensure that the pupils in our school are supported and challenged to the best of their ability to ensure they are well-equipped when the time comes for them to take these tests.